Ruzovej/cxxet/examples/instant/README.md

 ## Notes

-- The default scope is thread-local (process/global scope may have display issues in some viewers)
+- The default scope is thread-local (process/global scope may have display issues in some viewers).